No Ifs, No Butts: New campaign raising awareness of bowel cancer | ITV News

 No Ifs, No Butts: New campaign raising awareness of bowel cancer

-ITV daytime show Lorraine wants us to feel more comfortable about discussing our toilet habits and to overcome any embarrassment.
+The ITV daytime show Lorraine presented by Lorraine Kelly wants us to feel more comfortable about discussing our toilet habits and to overcome any embarrassment.

 The No Butts campaign, which is being supported by the charity Bowel Cancer UK, urges us all to pay attention to our bodies and watch out for any unusual symptoms.